 - Recognize the utility of SLN biopsy in multiple cancers and that SLN may be the primary gateway to cancer metastasis.

-- Discuss the application of immune check point inhibition to treat cancer.
+- Describe the application of immune check point inhibition to treat cancer.

-- Describe and integrate new genetic and mutational analysis information as biomarkers for diagnoses, staging and treatment selection for patients with metastatic cancers.
+- Integrate new genetic and mutational analysis information as biomarkers for diagnoses, staging and treatment selection for patients with metastatic cancers.

-- Describe the potential application of molecular imaging for pinpoint stereotactic radiotherapy.
+- Evaluate the potential application of molecular imaging for pinpoint stereotactic radiotherapy.

 - Identify secondary lymphedema resulting from cancer treatment and methods to overcome lymphedema.

-This activity is supported by educational grants from Eli Lilly and Pfizer.
+This CME/CE activity is supported by an unrestricted education grant from Pfizer.